BCAM-CFD/SPH-in-CUDA/README.md

 tau_repulsion        -> Tau parameter of the repulsion force (related to the cut off radius of the repulsion force).

-cutoff_magnetic -> Cut off radius of the magnetic force.

-F0_magnetic     -> F0 parameter of the magnetic force.

-omega_magnetic  -> Angular velocity of the rotation of the magnetic field.

 new_sim ->

        0: new simulation.